rtfisher/snid_docker/README.md

    - Install the package and restart your computer after installation
    - XQuartz is required for GUI applications in the Docker container

+3. **SNID and Template Library**
+   - Download the gzipped tarballs snid-5.0.tar.gz and templates-2.0.tgz from Stephane Blondin's website [https://people.lam.fr/blondin.stephane/software/snid/].
+Store these in the same local working directory where you have installed these Docker files.

 ### XQuartz Setup

 1. Launch the local Docker app and XQuartz